MohammedAlthaf-KN/ai-resume-ranking-system/README.md

-# 🤖 AI Resume Ranking Syste
+# 🤖 AI Resume Ranking System

 An intelligent system that ranks resumes automatically based on a given job description using NLP and AI techniques.